 Recycled water could dramatically improve the efficacy of some water systems.
 For example, in 2018, the Dublin San Ramon Services District which serves 173,000 customers was able to supply 20% of its water from recycled sources.

 Seawater desalination technology, though expensive, is a useful water supply option already being used by some coastal cities such as Santa Barbara.
-Inland locations may use desalination to treat brackish groundwater.
+Where locally appropriate some inland locations use desalination to treat brackish groundwater.

 A diverse portfolio of alternative local water sources contributes to a more reliable water supply for California.

 Each chapter of the Delta plan includes strategies to achieve the goals of the plan.
 These strategies are general guidance on achieving the objective laid out in the plan and in the Delta Reform Act of 2009.
 Associated with these strategies are recommendations.
 The recommendations describe more specific and implementable actions to support the achievement of Delta Plan strategies.
 Strategies and recommendations may also have associated performance measures.
 Delta Plan performance measures track progress in achieving desired outcomes for the Delta Plan.
 Below are the strategies and recommendations associated with this performance measure.